Conception Junction, Missouri

 Conception Junction is a city in southeastern Nodaway County, Missouri, United States.
 The population was 177 at the 2020 census.

 History

 New Conception was laid out in 1895 when the railroad was extended to the site.
 A post office called Conception Junction has been in operation since 1907.
+Another name for this settlement was Monastery.

 Conception Junction was named for a railroad junction between the Wabash and the Chicago Great Western Railroads.
 Both lines are now gone.

 Geography

 Conception Junction is the largest community of the Tri-C Area, being 1.5 miles north of Conception, home of Conception Abbey, and one mile west of the village of Clyde.
 The Platte River lies just west of the city.

 According to the United States Census Bureau, the city has a total area of 0.31 sqmi, all land.